RenatoGeh/BDD.jl/README.md

 ======

 BDD.jl is a Julia library for manipulating Binary Decision Diagrams (BDDs).
-This is a partial port of `pyddlib` (see https://github.com/thiagopbueno/pyddlib/).
+This is a partial port of `pyddlib` (see https://github.com/thiagopbueno/pyddlib/) with added features.

 The following are references used in this package and the original library.